jhe274/Jiachen-He.github.io/_pages/about.md

   <figcaption><em>Where science and innovation come together..</em></figcaption>
 </figure>

-### 🌀 **Polarization Modulation Ellipsometry**
+### 🌀 **Optical Metrology**
-Expert in **birefringence measurement systems**, with particular emphasis on system setup, calibration, and optimization.
+Expert in **polarization modulation ellipsomtry**, with particular emphasis on system setup, calibration, and optimization.
 Using lock-in amplifiers, Muller calculus, and waveform analysis, I have achieved **sub-μrad accuracy** in measuring sensitive optical signals.

 ### 🧲 **Magnetic Field Design**
 - Designed and developed a **Merritt coil system** for generating uniform magnetic fields, utilizing Python and finite element analysis (COMSOL).